civo-learn/llm-diffusion-boilerplate/README.md

     civo_token = "YOUR_API_KEY"
     ```

+    or make a secret called `CIVO_TOKEN` in your GitHub repository which will be used by the GitHub Actions workflow.

 ## Project Configuration

 Project configurations are managed within the `tf/variables.tf` file.
 This file contains definitions and default values for the Terraform variables used in the project.